lfenzo/fusion.nvim/README.md

 end)
 ```

-And also don't add the following your `init.lua` or equivalent:
+And also add the following your `init.lua` or equivalent:

 ```lua
 -- ...